TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 ### What is an `std::string`?

-We all know what a `string` is in programming, but what does C++'s `std::string` look like?
+We all know what a string is in programming, but what does C++'s `std::string` look like?

-If we dig into the source code (which you can find in pretty much any distribution by following the definition of `std::string`), we see the implementation is roughly equivalent to:
+If we dig into the source code, we see the implementation is roughly equivalent to:

 ```cpp
 template <class CharT>